Welcome to today's edition of the Rush 24-7 podcast.

 This is complete folly.

-Uh it is based on uh junk science that has been recently completely disproven by a study, extremely sophisticated study out of the University of Washington that found that cops actually hesitate longer uh to decide to shoot armed black suspects than armed white suspects, and are less likely to shoot unarmed black suspects and unarmed white suspects.
+It is based on junk science that has been recently completely disproven by a study, extremely sophisticated study out of the University of Washington that found that cops actually hesitate longer to decide to shoot armed black suspects than armed white suspects and are less likely to shoot unarmed black suspects than unarmed white suspects.

-This recent study blows apart the uh pre-existing implicit bias, junk science, and yet the Obama administration is now demanding that officers get sent to this training that is a waste of time because officers want good tactical training.
+This recent study blows apart the pre-existing implicit bias junk science, and yet the Obama administration is now demanding that officers get sent to this training that is a waste of time because officers want good tactical training.

-They want help in making those crucial, cruel, uh just anxiety-producing split-second decisions of shoot, don't shoot.
+They want help in making those crucial, cruel, just anxiety-producing split-second decisions of shoot, don't shoot.

-And none of us would be able to to live under that pressure.
+And none of us would be able to live under that pressure.

 They want that training, but implicit bias training, which is what gets foisted on these departments, is a complete waste of time.

-Well, pardon me, but it it it it it sounds like uh what's actually happening here is that the Obama administration is presuming that there is racism in all of these police departments and has concocted a mechanism whereby they can prove it, which seem n not really prove it, where they they can claim it, which d is the last thing we want to do.
+Well, pardon me, but it sounds like what's actually happening here is that the Obama administration is presuming that there is racism in all of these police departments and has concocted a mechanism whereby they can prove it, which seems ⁇ not really prove it, where they can claim it, which is the last thing we want to do.

 We want to reduce racial tension.